PaddlePaddle/Paddle/doc/design/csp.md

 # Design Doc: CSP in PaddlePaddle Fluid

-## Motivations
+## Motivation

 Concurrent programming is important for deep learning.
-Example applications include
+Few example applications are:

-1. A thread uses the GPU for computing while the main thread keeps loading the next minibatch, and
+1. The main thread keeps reading the next mini-batch while another thread uses the GPU for computing.
-1. a thread uploads the local gradients to the parameter server while the main thread keeps computing.
+2. The main thread performs the computation while another thread uploads the local gradients from each trainer to the parameter server.

 Most DL systems, including TensorFlow, Caffe2, and MxNet, can asynchronously execute operators in a graph.
-However, Fluid doesn't have the concept graph at all, as the design goal of Fluid is a programming language.
+However, Fluid doesn't have the concept of a graph at all, as the design goal of Fluid is that of a programming language.

 ## Concurrent Programming Models